opendaylight/docs/docs/user-guide/group-based-policy-user-guide.rst

 -  Endpoints:

    Define concrete uniquely identifiable entities.
-In Beryllium, examples could be a Docker container, or a Neutron port
+In this release, examples could be a Docker container, or a Neutron port

 -  EndpointGroups: